sinanbekar/webext-zustand/README.md

 - Create a store based on https://github.com/pmndrs/zustand.
 - You can create a store either reactive way or vanilla.
 - Wrap the store with `wrapStore`.
+Import the store from the background.
+- You should await for the store to connect to the background.

 That's it!
 Now your store is available from everywhere.